Aloha, my name is Lane!

 With this realization, I converted my portfolio to markets with stable multifaceted job markets and Rent-to-Value Ratios that would yield healthy $250-$400/month spreads between the rents and expenses (mortgage, vacancy, professional management, repairs, and capital expenses).

-Today my portfolio consists of 11 single family homes in Birmingham, Atlanta, Indianapolis, and Pennsylvania.
+As of 2016, my portfolio consisted of 11 single family homes in Birmingham, Atlanta, Indianapolis, and Pennsylvania.
+This was the most difficult part of building this portfolio.
+This is not a get rich scheme.

 Networking with other Buy-Hold investors I discovered two things: